waterhackweek/gridded_data/README.md

 - The conda environment file `environment.yml` doesn't install jupyter.
 It assumes that you already have conda installed (or miniconda) and a working setup for running jupyter notebooks.
 To create a conda environment named `whw_gridded_data` from this file: `conda env create -f environment.yml`

+- To install that environment as a kernel in your jupyter setup:
+  `conda activate whw_gridded_data; ipython kernel install --user --name whw_gridded_data`

 ### Install miniconda and setup jupyter lab
 Steps taken from https://geohackweek.github.io/preliminary/01-conda-tutorial/ Instructions for MacOSX (and Windows?) are also available there.